Judy Shepard-Kegl

-Judy Shepard-Kegl (born June 20, 1953) is an American linguist and University of Southern Maine professor, best known for her research on the Nicaraguan sign language.
+Judy Shepard-Kegl (born June 20, 1953) is an American linguist and University of Southern Maine professor, best known for research on the Nicaraguan sign language.

 Education

 Kegl received a Bachelor of Arts with a major in anthropology and a Master of Arts in linguistics both in 1975 from Brown University.
-She received a Doctor of Philosophy in linguistics from the Massachusetts Institute of Technology in 1985.
+They received a Doctor of Philosophy in linguistics from the Massachusetts Institute of Technology in 1985.

-Her master's thesis was entitled "Some Observations on Bilingualism: A Look at Data from Slovene-English Bilinguals."
-Her doctoral dissertation was entitled "Locative Relations in American Sign Language Word Formation, Syntax and Discourse."
+Their master's thesis was entitled "Some Observations on Bilingualism: A Look at Data from Slovene-English Bilinguals."
+Their doctoral dissertation was entitled "Locative Relations in American Sign Language Word Formation, Syntax and Discourse".

 Career

 Shepard-Kegl is currently a tenured professor of Linguistics and coordinator of the ASL/English Interpreting Program at the University of Southern Maine.

-She has worked and written extensively within her field and is best known for her work and multiple academic publishings on the Nicaraguan Sign Language (or ISN, Idioma de Señas de Nicaragua or Idioma de Signos Nicaragüense), a sign language spontaneously developed by deaf children in a number of schools in western Nicaragua in the 1970s and 1980s.
+They have worked and written extensively within their field and are best known for their work and multiple academic publishings on the Nicaraguan Sign Language (or ISN, Idioma de Señas de Nicaragua or Idioma de Signos Nicaragüense), a sign language spontaneously developed by deaf children in a number of schools in western Nicaragua in the 1970s and 1980s.